larsenkb/lofi/README.md

 - Can select RF gain setting via eeprom.
 - Can enable Auto-Acknowledge and Dynamic Acknowledge via eeprom.

 There is a companion program (lofi_mqtt) that receives these packets and converts them to MQTT topics and publishes them to an MQTT broker.
-This companion program runs on Odroid or Raspberry Pi.
+This companion program runs on Odroid or Raspberry Pi hardware.

 I am using parts of xprintf by ChaN (see xprintf.c for copyright)